VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

 ## Visual Studio
-You can download the POC from the code section of this chapter.
+You can download the poc from the code section of this chapter.
 The technical functionality of the Win32-Dropper is relatively simple and therefore, in my opinion, perfectly suited to gradually develop the Win32-Dropper into a Low-Level-Dropper using direct system calls.
 In the Win32-Dropper we use the following Win32 APIs
 - VirtualAlloc
 - WriteProcessMemory
 - CreateThread